Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 A Cray Pre-Install Toolkit ISO is required for this process.
 This ISO can be obtained from:

-- The Cray Pre-Install Toolkit ISO included in a CSM release tarball.
+- The Cray Pre-Install Toolkit ISO included in a CSM release tar file.
 It will have a filename similar to `cray-pre-install-toolkit-sle15sp2.x86_64-1.4.10-20210514183447-gc054094.iso`

-- **`INTERNAL USE`** The latest ISO in HPE Cray Artifactory can change without notice, so it is advised to use the full filename of the ISO name.
-Every `latest` ISO has a matching ISO with the real buildID in the name, this ISO will have the same File-Time metadata as the latest ISO. http://car.dev.cray.com/artifactory/csm/MTL/sle15_sp2_ncn/x86_64/dev/master/metal-team/cray-pre-install-toolkit-latest.iso
+- **`INTERNAL USE`** The latest ISO in HPE Cray Artifactory can change without notice, so it is advised to use the full filename of the ISO.
+Every `latest` ISO file has a matching ISO file with the real buildID in its name; this ISO will have the same file time metadata as the latest ISO file. http://car.dev.cray.com/artifactory/csm/MTL/sle15_sp2_ncn/x86_64/dev/master/metal-team/cray-pre-install-toolkit-latest.iso

 <a name="bmcs-virtual-mounts"></a>